 After the election last year there was a renewed interest in the idea of ‘progressive patriotism’.
 Matt Widdowson wrote a very good article about it (here’s the pdf).

-It’s sometimes difficult to express what ‘pride in a small country’ really means, and when chatting about it with Matt I kept thinking about the ending of Goodbye Lenin.
+It’s difficult to express what ‘pride in a small country’ really means, and I keep returning to the ending of Goodbye Lenin.
 The setup is that the main character (Alex Kerner) tries to maintain an alternative history for his mother in which the German Democratic Republic was not annexed by the west.
 In this scene he tries to show the hope and the ‘impossible potential’ of reunification, the ideal of a more humanist socialism.

-Basically, I just love this little moment in the film and this is my excuse to post it here.
-See how Jähn describes Germany as ‘a very small country’ when seen from space, and hold on to that image when you compare with the grand notions of (for example) the Portuguese empire.
+I love this little moment in the film and this is any excuse to show off the scene.
+See how Jähn describes Germany as ‘a very small country’ when seen from space.
+It’s a modest vision, with no aspirations to anything beyond a community of kindness and acceptance, there’s no hatred there.

 I’ve still got an unfinished file in my drafts folder which I started after visiting Luxembourg in 2018.
-I was trying to understand the generous social provisions for Luxembourgish citizens, all funded through… extracting money from workers in other countries.
+I was trying to understand the benefits received by Luxembourgish citizens, all funded through… extracting wealth from workers in other countries.
 The banks and the oil companies have their headquarters around the Bourbon Plateau, and the local residents get free public transport.
+It’s a strange kind of social democracy, where the financial corporations dominate society, and the people continue to enjoy relatively generous social provisions.

 Blue Labour came around the first time after a Labour defeat, in a period of weightlessness when all the strategists and ‘political science’ professors were grasping for the next popular thing.
 Regardless of the theoretical justifications, it’s useful to trace where that movement actually went.
 I admired some figures of the left who once argued on very democratic grounds for an English parliament.
 It was surprising to find them converted into cynical anti-communists, with columns in Sp!ked Magazine.
 Some of them joined the Brexit Party, others signed up with of the new ‘Workers Party’.
 Chuka Umunna was a Blue Labour supporter before he joined the